matter-labs/era-system-contracts/README.md

 This repository is used as a submodule of the [zksync-2-dev](https://github.com/matter-labs/zksync-2-dev).

-Compile the solidity contracts: `yarn build`
+Compile the solidity and yul contracts: `yarn build`

-Run the bootloader preprocessor: `yarn preprocess`

-Compile the yul contracts: `yarn hardhat run ./scripts/compile-yul.ts`

 ## Update Process